GoogleCloudPlatform/webapp2/docs/guide/app.rst

 reference in the application to be reused.

-A registry dictionary is also available in the :ref:`request object <guide.request.registry>`, to store shared objects during single request.
+A registry dictionary is also available in the :ref:`request object <guide.request.registry>`, to store shared objects used during a single request.

 Error handlers